KorfLab/algorithms/README.md

 Sometimes we need more speed or less memory usage.
 For these purposes there are compiled languages like C or Go.
 Before you make the compiled version of a program, build the Python version first.
 That may be sufficient.
-If you need something faster later, the Python program will help to ensure that both programs are getting the correct answers.
+If you need something faster later, the Python implementation will help to ensure that both programs are getting the correct answers.

 For running pipelines, the community standard is Snakemake, so that's what we